 Chicago History Museum's temporoary exhibit celebrating Dr. Martin Luther King, Jr, Remembering Dr. King, is a collection of 25 photographs depicting key moments in Dr. King's work during the Civil Rights Movement.
 The exhibit places a special emphasis on his time in Chicago shedding light on the existence of discrimination and segregation. the abysmal state of housing and the realities of poverty in the north.

-Choo-choo Your Way around the Lincoln Park Zoo
+Visit the Animals at Lincoln Park Zoo

 No matter the time of year, a visit to the always-free-admission Lincoln Park Zoo is a no-brainer.
-For $3/person, the track-less Lionel Train Adventure chugs around a scenic loop, giving excited tykes a break from the monkeys, lions and bears.

 Make Your Kid's Dream of Flying a Reality